Briefpoint

 • Propound & respond support: Drafts and responds to requests for admission, requests for production, and interrogatories across all U.S. jurisdictions.

-• Fast document generation: Upload a PDF and get a mostly completed brief in minutes.
+• Fast document generation: Upload a PDF and get a mostly completed draft in minutes.

-• Click-to-add objections: Easily add objections to each request with a simple interface.
+• Click-to-add objections: Add objections to each request with a simple interface.

 • Editable Word downloads: Export fully formatted documents for final edits or filing.

-• Court-specific formatting: Automatically detects court info to apply local rules.
+• Court-specific formatting: Detects court information to apply local rules.

-• Private and secure: Uses end-to-end encryption and doesn’t store or train on client data.
+• Private and secure: Uses end-to-end encryption and does not store or train on client data.

 2. Contract Lifecycle Management: Ironclad

-Contract lifecycle management (CLM) is the process of creating, reviewing, approving, signing, storing, and tracking contracts from start to finish.
+Contract lifecycle management, or CLM, is the process of creating, reviewing, approving, signing, storing, and tracking contracts from start to finish.

 Ironclad